sehajmander12/TextExtraction/README.md

 -Finally we visualized the differences and similarities between the images using by displaying the images with contours, difference and threshold.<br>

 ### Novelty :<br/> ###
-●	This project can be used in different organizations where customers or users need to provide any kind of id in order to get themselves verified.<br>
+●	Different organization can use this to extract useful information from the image and store it.

-● The organization can use this project to find out whether the ID is original or fake.
-Similarly this can be used for any type of ID like adhar, voter id, etc.<br>
+● Individuals can use it for saving their time and effort for typing.